 Birthplace was significant in our family.
 Born in Sydney in 1985, I inherited my mother’s surname: Kanai.
 My brother, Jo, born when we moved to Queensland a little later, had to take my father’s surname.
-Growing up, we were thus divided by different surnames; but apart from the fact that my dad was often politely addressed as ‘Mr Kanai’ growing up, this caused no issues.
-People always seem to think it’s the most important thing to have a family united by name; but honestly, you still know your sibling is your sibling, and your parents are your parents.
+Growing up, we were thus divided by different surnames; but apart from the fact that my dad was often politely addressed as ‘Mr Kanai’, this caused no issues.
+People always seem to think it’s the most important thing to have a family united by name, but honestly, you still know your sibling is your sibling, and your parents are your parents.

 I had a much better understanding of Japanese when I was small.
 But even then, I found it difficult to respond in Japanese.
-I wonder if this was because of a childish wilfulness to refuse to answer my father directly, who most often spoke in Japanese; or perhaps whether I recognised subconsciously, early on, that English was a language of power.
+I wonder if this was because of a childish willfulness to refuse to answer my father directly, who most often spoke in Japanese.
+Or perhaps I recognised subconsciously, early on, that English was a language of power.
 It was this kind of tension that marked my early life and, I think, my recognition of these kinds of everyday power struggles and relations now.

-I think part of this interest in but uneasiness about power, led me to feminism, which informs the research I do – I also research digital feminism itself.
+I think part of this interest in, but uneasiness about power, led me to feminism, which informs the research I do – I also research digital feminism.
 In some ways the appeal of feminism was unsurprising.
-I always idealised my mum (even though I was a spoiled child and probably didn’t tell her enough) and during my childhood, she continually insisted on women’s intelligence, know-how and capacity over and above that of men.
+I always idealised my mum, even though I was a spoiled child and probably didn’t tell her that enough.
+And during my childhood, she continually insisted on women’s intelligence, know-how and capacity over and above that of men.
 She loved plaiting my hair and bought me charming dresses, but it was very clear that she saw appearance as a superficial form of evaluation.
 So, my mum was hugely influential in this research interest.

-But now, all I can do is try to redirect my childhood wilfulness, into my current projects.
-I like to think that even if I haven’t inherited an ‘authentic’ sense of Japanese identity, I have inherited the wilfulness (and my surname) from my daring mother, and her father, Gisaku Kanai, my only living grandparent, who lives in Fukaya, Japan.
+But now, all I can do is try to redirect my childhood willfulness, into my current projects.
+I like to think that even if I haven’t inherited an ‘authentic’ sense of Japanese identity, I have inherited the willfulness –and my surname – from my daring mother, and her father, Gisaku Kanai, my only living grandparent, who lives in Fukaya, Japan.
 Gisaku, my ‘Giichan’, turned 93 this year, and still lives on his own.
 He has a daily routine of watching samurai dramas, drinking shochu, and still likes driving fast around corners in his red Audi.